 We support faculty sustainability research, and have created a forum through our Affiliate Faculty program where faculty can meet to discuss issues like sustainability education, food systems, and climate change, as well as how these issues relate to their own disciplines.

 Classes and research opportunities are of course the primary way that Furman students study sustainability.
 We support 25 students each year through our vibrant student fellowship program.
+Study sustainability.

 From innovative research to developing new courses, our faculty and